ravikumar1302/Adobe-AEM/6 Adobe AEM/0 General/1 Intro.md

 8. HTL : HTML Template Language

 ```
    - HTL is a templating language created by Adobe for AEM
    - It's designed to replace JSP (JavaServer Pages) in AEM projects.
    - In AEM, Sling Template Language (Sightly) — now known as HTL is a templating language used to build dynamic components and web pages.
    - Purpose: Securely bind dynamic content into HTML templates in AEM.
    - e.g. <div data-sly-set="${variable}">
       Syntax is HTML-like but with dynamic elements (data-sly-\*, ${}).
    - HTL Scripts are also processed by AEM as servlet
    - HTL can do : Variable Setting, If Condition, Operators, Loops, Function, Include another file, Display Context, Global Objects etc
    - More Details on HTL in "Frontend > HTL" folder in this repository
 ```

 9. Maven :
    Maven is a build and dependency management tool used in AEM to compile code, manage libraries, and deploy packages to AEM instances.

 ```
    - Project structure: Organizes AEM code (core, UI, content) using AEM Archetype.
    - Dependency management: Automatically fetches required AEM and Java libraries.
    - Build automation: Compiles Java code, creates deployable packages (.zip).
    - Deployment: Installs packages into AEM using commands like "mvn install"
    - Environment config: Supports different run modes and environments.

 ```

+10. What are AEM Content Fragments?
+    -   Content Fragments (CFs) in AEM are reusable, structured content units.
+    -   They’re built using Content Fragment Models, which define fields like text, date, number, references, etc.
+    -   CFs are perfect for omnichannel content delivery (web, mobile, voice, etc.) because they contain pure content, independent of layout or styling.